A murdered migrant is the first big case for the embattled DS Alexandra Cupidi in a new series by the acclaimed author of The Birdwatcher

 'William Shaw is a superb storyteller' Peter May

 DS Alexandra Cupidi has done it again.
 She should have learnt to keep her big mouth shut, after the scandal that sent her packing - resentful teenager in tow - from the London Met to the lonely Kent coastline.
-Even murder looks different in this landscape of fens, ditches and stark beaches, shadowed by the towers of Dungeness power station.
-Murder looks a lot less pretty.
+Murder is different here, among the fens and stark beaches.

 The man drowned in the slurry pit had been herded there like an animal.
 He was North African, like many of the fruit pickers that work the fields.
 The more Cupidi discovers, the more she wants to ask - but these people are suspicious of questions.